-The Company currently expects new orders in fiscal 2023 to approximate the \$43.2 million in new orders received in fiscal year 2022.
+The Company currently expects new orders in fiscal 2023 2024 to approximate the \$43.2 million in new orders be greater than those received in fiscal year 2022.
 As market factors including competition and product costs impact gross profit margins, management will continue to evaluate our sales strategy, employment levels, and facility costs.